Lea Schiavi

 Lea Schiavi, also known as Lea Schiavi Burdett, (March 2, 1907 – April 24, 1942), an Italian dissident journalist writing for left-wing journals in opposition to the Italian fascist government led by Benito Mussolini.
 Her husband Winston Burdett believed Schiavi was assassinated by either the Russians, Italian anti-fascists, or Persians while traveling through Iran.

 Personal

 Lea Schiavi was born in Borgosesia, Province of Vercelli, in the Piedmont region, Italy in 1907.
 Schiavi was educated in the fine arts at the Conservatoire de Paris.

 She became a writer and journalist and met Winston Burdett, an American CBS News correspondent, in 1940 while they were both reporting from Belgrad, Yugoslavia.
 The couple was married while both were reporting from East Europe during World War II.
-They also reported from the Middle East and were in Lebanon, Turkey, Syria and Iran from 1940-1942.
+They also reported from the Middle East and were in Lebanon, Turkey, Syria and Iran from 1940 to 1942.

-Schiavi was 35 at the time of her murder in South Persia (Iran) and her body was taken to Tabriz, Iran for burial.
+Schiavi was 35 at the time of her murder in Northwestern Iran (Barde Rashan village, Mahabad), Iran and her body was taken to Tabriz, Iran for burial.